 Maine-Greenland Collaborations is a project that combines art with the social and natural sciences to explore cultural, environmental, and socio-economic changes facing coastal communities in Maine and Greenland.

-This site highlights Intersecting Ecologies, the project’s art, social science, and community practice component, launched on Long Island, ME (USA) in 2020.
-Since then, we have expanded our work to include the Kujataa region of South Greenland, a partnership with the University of Greenland in Nuuk, and the Sears Island area in Maine.
-Research and creative activities include interviews with coastal residents, arts-based community workshops, walks across diverse landscapes, and educational and cultural exchanges.
+This site highlights Intersecting Ecologies, the project’s art, social science, and community practice component, launched on Long Island, Maine (USA) in 2020.
+Since then, the geographic scope of our work has expanded to include Sears Island, Maine and the Kujataa region of South Greenland.
+Project activities include interviews with coastal residents, arts-based community workshops, walks across distinctive landscapes, and educational/cultural exchanges, which include a partnership with the University of Greenland in Nuuk,

-Through these activities, a repository of transcripts, photographs, videos, and sound recordings serves as a basis for creating intersecting narratives about changing ecologies and lived experiences of residents in Maine and Greenland.
-Our work is shared through art exhibitions, scholarly papers, and public programs to build beneficial, reciprocal relationships between Maine and Greenland communities.
+Through these activities, a repository of transcripts, photographs, videos, and sound recordings was formed and serves as a basis for creating narratives about changing ecologies and lived experiences of residents in Maine and Greenland.
+Our work is shared through art exhibitions, scholarly papers, and public programs with the goal of building relationships and creating discourse around complex issues.

 Intersecting Ecologies